PelionIoT/reference-design-RD1622/Documentation/RD1622_README.md

 16. You will now notice the new printf statement appear on the device logs which indicates that the newly built application binary is now installed and running on the device i.e. the device has been remotely updated.

-The success logs should look like this on a serial terminal, although your device *will* be assigned a different device ID and will have a different IP address.
+The success logs should look like the below on a serial terminal, although your device *will* be assigned a different device ID and will have a different IP address.

 ```
 ..\Modules\Reference_Apps\RD1622\mbed-cloud-example>mbed sterm -b 115200 -r